 A menstrual cup is a feminine hygiene product that can be used instead of pads or tampons.
 It’s usually made with medical grade silicone, is flexible and shaped like a bell that’s open on one end.
 Once inserted into the vaginal canal, it collects menstrual fluid.

 The average menstrual cup holds around 30 ml of fluid, which is about 3x more than the average tampon.
 This means that it can be worn for up to 12 hours, depending on your flow.
 Then you have to remove it, empty it into the toilet or sink, wash and reinsert it.
-It’s obvious that menstrual cups are great for overnight use, as well as women who have heavy periods.
+It’s obvious that menstrual cups are great for overnight use, as well as people who have heavy periods.
 To sum it up, menstrual cups are convenient, great for the environment and much cheaper than any of the other feminine hygiene alternatives.

 Trust us-once you try a period cup, you’ll never be going back to disposable feminine hygiene products again.
 For more details, see: What are Menstrual Cups?